S-C-A-N/SCANsat/README.md

 ### [:top:][top] 11.
 Settings Menu
 ------------------------------------------

-![][settings-window]
+![][settings-window-v10]

 The settings menu has a various general options
-* The marker used for anomalies can be specified
+* The marker used for **Anomalies** can be specified
-* Background scanning can be controlled for each planet
+* **Background scanning** can be controlled for each planet
-* Background scanning resolution can be lowered for better performance (watch for short pauses when several scanners are active at very high timewarp; reducing the scanning resolution can help with this)
+* **Background scanning** resolution can be lowered for better performance (watch for short pauses when several scanners are active at very high timewarp; reducing the scanning resolution can help with this)
-* Toggles control the availability of the stock app launcher button and the tooltips for various icons on other windows
+* Toggles control the availability of the **Stock App Launcher** button, the **Tooltips** for various icons on other windows, and the **Regolith Biome Lock** if available
-* If the windows are ever dragged off screen there is an option to reset all windows to their default positions
+* If the windows are ever dragged off screen there is an option to **Reset All Windows** to their default positions
-* Data can be deleted for any or all planets; a confirmation box will appear when these options are selected
+* **Scanning Data** can be deleted for any or all planets; a confirmation box will appear when these options are selected
+* The numbers under the **Time Warp Resolution** indicate the following
+    * **Vessels:** The number of vessels with any active SCANsat sensors present
+	* **Sensors:** The total number of SCANsat sensors on all vessels; note that all combination sensors are separated into their invidual components, i.e. the Multi-Spectral scanner consists of two sensors, Biomes and Anomalies.
+	* **Passes:** The number of scanning passes recorded per second, this number can easily be in the tens of thousands at high time warp with multiple vessels and sensors active.

 ### [:top:][top] 12.
 Note Concerning Data Sources
 ------------------------------------------